Why Should You Eat Sourdough? What’s the Difference Between Sourdough and Bread Made With Rapid Rise Yeast?

 If you’ve been following along on my journey to health then you probably know that I soak, sour, or sprout all the grains, nuts, and legumes that I eat, usually with some sort of acid (typically whey from my raw yogurt).
 This soaking process does several different things, the most important being it neutralizes the naturally occurring phytic acid in these plant foods.

 Phytic acid acts as an anti-nutrient, actually blocking nutrients and minerals from being absorbed in your digestive tract.
-In small quantities it’s not a huge problem but for many people the complex carbohydrates that are provided from grains, legumes and nuts make up a huge proportion of their diets.
+In small quantities it’s not a huge problem but for many people the complex carbohydrates that are provided from grains, legumes, and nuts make up a large portion of their diets.
 That’s when reducing phytic acid becomes so important!
 This is really becoming a health problem when we talk about “plant-based” diets.
 Most modern people who practice plant-based, vegetarian, or vegan diets are often consuming much higher levels of phytic acid.

-When you bake with sourdough the fermentation process is long.
-It gives plenty of time for producing the lactic acid required for phytic acid reduction.
+When you bake with sourdough the fermentation process is long, giving plenty of time for producing the lactic acid required for phytic acid reduction.
 It is for this reason that I am committed to baking with sourdough and use alternative flours like almond very sparingly.

 Many people with gluten sensitivities are able to enjoy traditionally fermented sourdough bread!
 The longer the bread ferments, the more gluten protein is broken down.
-Real sourdough bread can be fermented for 12, 24, 36 and even up to 48 hours!
+Real sourdough bread can be fermented for 12, 24, 36, 48, or even up to 72 hours!